JamieBort/Portfolio-Website/Revamp2020.md

 	* (later on) navigation header
 		* should be replaced with a hamburger menu.
 		* and/or change the layout so that the projects section is to the right of the bio.
 And the connect with me is to the right of the projects section.
+	* the overall appearance of the project cards
+	* the size of the connect with me icons
+	* add my resume
 	* possibly more
 	* lastly, remove the `<h3>` from the index file that reads: